Dunkirk-2017

 Morris is stripped, searched, intimidated by the warden and the guards, and paraded around naked, finally taken to his tiny cell, where he will presumably spend the rest of his life.

-The film does not reveal what crimes Morris has committed to warrant his tenure in Alcatraz this way the character is more sympathetic.
+The film does not reveal what crimes Morris committed to warrant his tenure at Alcatraz; as a result, the character is more sympathetic.

-Slowly, Morris befriends other inmates and formulates an idea to escape the impossible prison by digging through the cement walls with spoons and escaping through pipes.
+Slowly, Morris befriends other inmates and devises a plan to escape the impossible prison by digging through the concrete walls with spoons and using the pipes.

 The other inmates featured in the film are the Anglin brothers, in for robbery, a kindly older man named Doc, who fervently paints the time away, nervous Charlie Butts, and English, an intelligent black man serving two life sentences for killing two white men in self-defense.

-All of these men in some way aid Morris in his escape from the torturous Alcatraz.
+All of these men, in some way, aid Morris in his escape from the torturous Alcatraz.

 A side story involves a bully named Wolf, who has designs on Morris from day one.
 Whether Wolf is actually gay or merely a menace is unknown and not explored.
-Throughout the film, Wolf and Morris fight and spend time in solitary confinement and their rivalry is an interesting sub-plot.

-The film wants the viewer to be on the side of the prisoners and I am not sure if in real life the prisoners would be as sympathetic as portrayed in the film.
-Most of them seem to be confined to Alcatraz for robberies or crimes they did not commit or circumstances deeming the crimes inevitable in some way.
+The film wants the viewer to be on the prisoners’ side, and I am not sure whether, in real life, the prisoners would be as sympathetic as portrayed in the film.
+Most of them seem to be confined to Alcatraz for robberies or crimes they did not commit, or for circumstances that deem the crimes inevitable in some way.

 Furthering a liberal slant to the film is the friendship between Morris and English.
-An interracial friendship between the men reveals that our hero Morris is progressive-thinking and a “good guy”.
+An interracial friendship between the men reveals that our hero, Morris, is progressive-thinking and a “good guy”.

 Conversely, most of the guards and certainly the Warden (Patrick McGoohan) are written as terrible, unsympathetic people.
-When an inmate drops dead of a heart attack, the warden coldly remarks “Some men are destined never to leave Alcatraz alive”.
+When an inmate drops dead of a heart attack, the warden coldly remarks, “Some men are destined never to leave Alcatraz alive”.

-The Warden is the foil of the film and in the final scene, the Warden gets a bit of comeuppance when a mocking souvenir is left for him.
+The Warden is the foil of the film, and in the final scene, the Warden gets a bit of comeuppance when a mocking souvenir is left for him.

 To further compare Escape from Alcatraz to One Flew Over the Cuckoo’s Nest, the Warden is a similar character to the infamous Nurse Ratched in their mutual, diabolical sadism.